Reflective Supervision Learning Collaborative (RSLC)

 Yes, if all interested applicants intend to provide individual or group reflective supervision and meet the other application requirements.
 Each person will need to complete and submit an application.

-We recommend one facilitator for each group and that the groups remain consistent and regular—same day/time/facilitator--to build trust and security within the group, which is difficult to achieve when there are frequent changes to the group.
+RSC groups should be consistent and regular--the same day and time and the same facilitator--to build trust and security within the group, which is difficult to achieve when there are frequent changes to the group.
 Sometimes the thought of facilitating a group can feel daunting and it’s often comforting to share the task with a colleague.
 If this captures your sentiment, we recommend limiting the group to 3 or 4 staff members so that it feels more manageable.
+Some programs need more flexibility, such as Early Care and Education programs, and may benefit from two facilitators.
+We understand the need to balance best practices with the unique needs of your program.
+The goal is to create a space where participants can authentically reflect upon the work and what’s coming up for them.

-5. I would like one of my lead staff members to attend the RSLC.
-Although they are not providing supervision it is likely that they will be moving into a supervisory position within the next year and I’d like to support their professional development.
+4. I would like one of my lead staff members to attend the RSLC.
+Although they are not providing supervision it is likely that they will be moving into a supervisory position.
 They otherwise meet all other requirements.

 Monthly Reflective Consultation: